Stripstone/jubly-reader/docs/SUPABASE_TABLES_REFERENCE.md

 Canonical pre-launch reference for Jubly Reader app-owned Supabase tables.

-This document exists to prevent schema drift.
+This document exists to prevent schema drift, accidental row explosion, and launch-breaking ownership confusion.

 ## Core rule

-These tables store **durable** truth only.
+These tables store **durable truth only**.

 They do **not** move live reading ownership out of runtime.